SaiTarunGanapavarapu/portfolio-optimization-framework/README.md

 ### Phase 0

 - **Equal-Weight Benchmark**: Builds a naive baseline portfolio with 1/N allocation across selected assets.
-- **Out-of-Sample Evaluation**: Uses the same evaluator, rebalancing schedule, and transaction cost model as optimized strategies for fair comparison.
+- **Fair Comparison**: Uses the exact same evaluator, rebalancing schedule, and transaction cost model as the optimized strategies to isolate the true value of the mathematical optimization.
-- **Strategy Comparison Ready**: Stores benchmark results so they can be compared directly against Markowitz outputs.

 ### Phase 1